GustavoFurtad2/MineirinhoNES/README.md

 # MineirinhoNES

-MineirinhoNES is a recreation of the original game for the old NES console
+MineirinhoNES is a recreation of the original game(Mineirinhos Ultra Adventures) for the old NES console

 # How to compile